phogolabs/prana/README.md

 ### Command Line Interface Advance Usage

-By default the CLI work with `sqlite3` database called `gom.db` at your current directory.
+By default the CLI work with `sqlite3` database called `oak.db` at your current directory.

-GOM supports:
+oak supports:

 - PostgreSQL
 - MySQL